 If you’ve ever been stressed out, you might have noticed your skin acting up.
 If you have a condition called psoriasis, stress can actually make your symptoms worse.
 Psoriasis is a skin condition that causes red, scaly patches to form on the skin.

-It’s usually found on the elbows, knees, and scalp, but it can show up anywhere on your body.
-While the exact cause of psoriasis is unknown, we do know that it’s not contagious.
+It’s usually found on the elbows, knees, and scalp, but it can appear anywhere on your body.
+While the exact cause of psoriasis is unknown, we know it’s not contagious.

 So what does stress have to do with it?